BLASTchain/blast-tutorial/getting-started/README.md

    To ensure source code compatibility, create a file (in the application's root directory) called `remappings.txt` with this content:

    ```
-   @eth-optimism/=lib/node_modules/@eth-optimism/
+   @eth-blast/=lib/node_modules/@eth-blast/
    ```

-You can now run `forge build` with contracts that use the Optimism contract library.
+You can now run `forge build` with contracts that use the Blast contract library.

 ### Brownie